wilds/angular-schema-form-dynamic-select/README.md

 * 0.7.0: meant a forced update of dependencies and some rewriting, since:
   * 2.2.1 of angular-strap has breaking changes making it impossible to keep backwards compatibility.
   * 0.8.0 of angular-schema-form, which also has breaking changes had to be updated to stay compatible with angular-straps' dependencies.
+* 0.8.0: Harmonization with angular-schema-form to be a drop-in replacement
+  * Breaking change: The items array is now renamed to titleMap, as in ASF.
+  * Value/name-pairs for drop-down data is now reintroduced (value/text is still supported)

 Note: no further API changes are planned.